Banc d'Arguin National Park: Conservation

-The extensive intertidal flats of Parc National du Banc d’Arguin shelters on the most pristine seagrass beds on earth.
+The extensive intertidal flats of Parc National du Banc d'Arguin shelters on the most pristine seagrass beds on earth.
 Human impact is still at its minimum compared to the other intertidal systems along the East Atlantic Flyway.
 Only a small indigenous community is allowed to fish in the Park boundaries using relatively primitive techniques and tools.
-No motorized boats are permitted in the area.
+No motor boats are permitted in the area.
 Over the last decade, however, the international shark/ray market made its way to PNBA.
 Locals started to target these species even though it is not allowed.
 It is perhaps the most challenging issue facing conservation in the park.

 People

 The local population comprises about 500 or so Imraguen tribesmen that live in seven villages within the park.
 They base their economy on subsistence fishing using traditional methods.

 Fauna

 The park is host to one of the world's most diversified communities of nesting piscivorous birds in the world.
 At least 108 bird species have been recorded, representing both Palaearctic and Afrotropical realms.
-Wintering shorebirds number over three million and include greater flamingo, ringed plover, grey plover, red knot, common redshank and bar-tailed godwit.
+Wintering waders and other wetland birds number over two million, and include greater flamingo (maximum 96,000), ringed plover (maximum nearly 98,000), grey plover (maximum 68,000), red knot (maximum 366,000), curlew sandpiper (maximum nearly 250,000), sanderling (maximum 50,000), dunlin (maximum one million), little stint (maximum 65,000), common redshank (maximum 120,000), and bar-tailed godwit (maximum 500,000).

 Along with the regions in north such as the Cintra Bay and Dakhla Peninsula, the area is one of the most important wintering grounds for Eurasian spoonbill.
-Breeding birds include white pelican, reed cormorant, gull-billed tern, Caspian tern, royal tern and common tern, together with several species or subspecies with an African distribution, such as grey heron, Eurasian spoonbill and western reef heron.
+Breeding birds include white pelican, reed cormorant, gull-billed tern, Caspian tern, West African crested tern, and common tern, together with several species or subspecies with an African distribution, such as grey heron, Eurasian spoonbill and western reef heron.

 For marine mammals, endangered species can be seen here all-year round; for example, Mediterranean monk seals, Atlantic humpback dolphins and bottlenose dolphins.
-Other species can be seen here are orca, the killer whales, pilot whales, Risso's dolphins, dolphins (common, rough-toothed).
+Other species can be seen here are orca (killer whales), pilot whales, Risso's dolphins, dolphins (common, rough-toothed).
 Fin whales and harbour porpoises are also known to visit the area.
-Possibly, highly coastal whale species such as North Atlantic right whales, now-extinct Atlantic gray whales were used to be seen here as well.
-Other baleen whales possibly occur here include; humpbacks, seis, blues, Brydes's, and minkes, as they have been seen in either coastal or offshore waters.

 Banc d'Arguin is rich in fish and the rare false shark ray is only known from this region.